 To make everyone get the basics, you want to provide articles and resources, set up a screen reader and assistive technology demonstrations, and let members experience how real individuals with disabilities access the web or use digital technologies.
 This will surely help members understand the value of providing accessible digital content and with this, the concept of digital accessibility is grounded in the organizational approaches, processes, and practice.

 Prioritizing web accessibility within your organization benefits both the organization and web users.
 Good web design provides a better user experience for the website visitor and it makes code maintenance easier for the organization integrating it.
 See Disabled Access: Why Make Your Website Accessible? for more on the benefits of web accessibility.
 When accessibility is prioritized, you can determine your website’s or app’s state of accessibility by carrying out an accessibility audit of your website at all stages of the process and identifying issues to be fixed or avoided.

 So what are some basic considerations from the WCAG 2.0/2.1 Level AA requirements to kick start the process of making your user interface design and visual design (for designers) more accessible, and developing web content that is accessible to individuals with disabilities?

 Given that insufficient color contrast is one of the most common failures of website accessibility, web designers should provide sufficient contrast between foreground text and background colors.
-This does not apply for the text that is part of a logo or brand name or that are part of a picture.
+This does not apply to text that is part of a logo or brand name or that is part of a picture.
 WCAG 2.1 Success Criteria 1.4.3, 1.4.6, and 1.4.11 specified this to help users with color blindness experience the web.

 Use of Color